addrummond/lingpaper.cls/README.markdown

 * `\begin{singlesp}` Single-space environment.
 Ignored if `[doublespace]` option is not set.

+* `\glossc` A variant of the `textsc` macro for use in glosses.
+This turns on old-style (i.e. smaller) numerals where available, and also outputs dashes and periods outside of the smallcaps environment.

 Commands that can be redefined:

 * `\leftheader`, `\rightheader` and `\centerheader` can be redefined to make simple adjustments to the content of the page headers.
 The headers are set using the fancyhdr package, so you can override them using fancyhdr directly.